-I’ve spent the past year living in France.
-I’m not fully French, but I no longer identify completely as an American.
-It’s given me a perspective on differences between two great democracies.
+I’ve spent the past year in France.
+I’m not French, but I no longer identify completely as an American.
+It’s given me a new perspective.

 I have spent the last year living and studying in France.
 I was here when militant Islamists allied with the Islamic State killed 130 people in Paris.
 I have observed rising nationalism and seen the effects of the flow of refugees from Syria.